radius-project/recipes/CONTRIBUTING.md

 1. For proposals
     - Many changes to the Radius runtime may require changes to the API.
 In that case, the best place to discuss the potential feature is the main [Radius repo](https://github.com/project-radius/radius).
     - Recipes runtime changes can be discussed in the [Radius repo](https://github.com/project-radius/radius).
-    - Community Recipes can be discussed here.
+    - Community Recipes can be discussed within [this repo](https://github.com/project-radius/recipes/issues).

 ## Contributing to Radius Recipes